62726164/ed25519-login/README.md

 # ed25519-login

-Login to websites using an Ed25519 key.
+Login to websites using a base64 encoded [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) key.
 A simple alternative to [webauthn](https://webauthn.guide/).

 # Advantages of this approach